Xilinx/Vitis_Libraries/docs/index.rst

    $ cd L1/tests/ICD/
    $ make CSIM=1 CSYNTH=0 COSIM=0 DEVICE=xilinx_u250_xdma_201830_2 check # Only run C++ simulation

 As well as verifying functional correctness, the reports generated from this flow give an indication of logic utilisation, timing performance, latency and throughput.
-The output files of interest can be located at the location examples as below where the file names are correlated with the source code. i.e. the callable functions within the design under test.
+The output files of interest can be located at the example locations as shown below where the file names are correlated with the source code, i.e., the callable functions within the design under test.

 ::